learnery/learnery/README.md

 and use learnery from within it:

-add the learnery gem to your gemfile
+add the learnery gem to your Gemfile  (outside any "group")

      # add this line to Gemfile within the rails application
      gem 'learnery', :git => 'git://github.com/learnery/learnery.git', branch: 'stable'